AzadMazad/clusSearch/README.md

 - **`afprod`**:
 Argument of f2_from_precomp.
 Set to T to return negative allele frequency products instead of f2 estimates.
 Results in more precise f4-stats if data had large amounts of missingness.
 Defaults to F.

+- **`python_path`**:
+If no python3 path is provided, it is automatically assigned by the pipeline by running the bash command `which python3´.
+If you want to set a specific path, e.g. in case you have several python3 installations, you can specifiy the path to your preferred installation here.

 ---

 ## Steps